Search News & Insights

 AUTHOR(S): Patrick Molloy, Peter O’Brien, Joe Beashel, William Prentice, Alma Campion, Chris Quinn, Turlough Galvin

-PRACTICE AREA GROUP: Banking, Banking and Financial Services Disputes, Structured Finance and Derivatives, Regulatory Risk Management and Compliance, Financial Regulation
+PRACTICE AREA GROUP: Structured Finance and Securitisation, Regulatory Risk Management and Compliance

 New legislation enacted in Ireland (Credit Servicing Act) will have implications for persons carrying on loan servicing activities in Ireland and both owners and purchasers of Irish debt.